TimBoonstra/SimpleRedirects/README.md

 ### Getting Started ###

-Nuget Package: ` Install-Package SimpleRedirects `
+Nuget Package: ` Install-Package TB.SimpleRedirects `

 ### Configuration ###
 You are able to change the configuration in your appsettings.json.
 By default the configuration is as follows: